-NOTE 2: For example, the SMF can derive the IP address for ECS based on the N6 IP address(es) associated with serving L-PSA(s) locally configured or in the NRF.
+NOTE 3: For example, the SMF can derive the IP address for ECS based on the N6 IP address(es) associated with serving L-PSA(s) locally configured or in the NRF.

-NOTE 3: Providing in DNS ECS option an IP address associated with the L-PSA UPF protects the privacy of the (IP address of the) UE.
+NOTE 4: Providing in DNS EDNS Client Subnet option an IP address associated with the L-PSA UPF protects the privacy of the (IP address of the) UE.

 - If the FQDN in a DNS Query matches the FQDN(s) provided by the SMF, based on instructions by SMF, one of the following options is executed by the EASDF:

 - Option A: The EASDF includes the EDNS Client Subnet (ECS) option into the DNS Query message as defined in RFC 7871[6] and sends the DNS Query message to the DNS server for resolving the FQDN.
-The DNS server may resolve the EAS IP address considering the ECS option and sends the DNS Response to the EASDF;
+The DNS server may resolve the EAS IP address considering the EDNS Client Subnet option and sends the DNS Response to the EASDF;

-- Option B: The EASDF sends the DNS Query message to a Local DNS server which is responsible for resolving the FQDN within the corresponding Local DN.
+- Option B: The EASDF sends the DNS Query message to a Local DNS server which is responsible for resolving the FQDN within the corresponding L-DN.
 The EASDF receives the DNS Response message from the Local DNS server.

-NOTE 4: Option B does not support the scenario where the EASDF has no direct connectivity with the local DNS servers.
+NOTE 5: Option B does not support the scenario where the PSA UPF for transferring DNS query between EASDF and DNS server, or the EASDF has no direct connectivity with the Local DNS servers.

 The SMF instructions for a matching FQDN may as well indicate EASDF to contact SMF.
 SMF then provides the EASDF with a DNS message handling rule;